-- 1. ASUS Update (Updates the BIOS in Windows® environment.) - ASUS EZ Flash 2 (Updates the BIOS in DOS using a floppy disk or a USB flash disk.) - 3.
-Award BIOS Flash Utility (Updates the BIOS in DOS mode using a bootable floppy disk.)
+- 1. ASUS Update (Updates the BIOS in Windows® environment.) - ASUS EZ Flash 2 (Updates the BIOS in DOS using a floppy disk or a USB flash disk.) - Award BIOS Flash Utility (Updates the BIOS in DOS mode using a bootable floppy disk.) - 4.
+ASUS CrashFree BIOS 2 (Updates the BIOS using a bootable floppy disk or the motherboard support DVD when the BIOS file fails or gets corrupted.)